 - Only six simultaneous connections

-Test out this service against all possible digital restrictions using the 7-day free trial on the Google Play Store.
-After that, subscriptions start at $3.29/month when you apply a NordVPN coupon code.
-Lastly, all plans are protected with a 30-day money-back guarantee.
+Subscriptions start at $2.99/month when you apply a NordVPN coupon code.
+Don’t hesitate to sign up because all plans are protected with a 30-day money-back guarantee.

 For a deeper investigation of NordVPN, read our NordVPN review.